wsakobe/EF-Calib/README.md

   - `continue_number`: Minimum number of consecutive B-spline knots
   - `opt_time`: Total duration of the rosbag

-Next, run the following commands to extract feature information into corner_info.bag and circle_info.bag respectively.
+Next, run the following commands to extract features from frames and events into `corner_info.bag` and `circle_info.bag`, respectively.

     $ source ../devel/setup.bash
     $ cd EF-Calib
     $ ./run.sh

-Finally, once valid feature bags are obtained, run the `estimator` to complete the calibration process.
+Once valid `corner_info.bag` and `circle_info.bag` files are obtained, run the estimator node to complete the calibration process.
+If successful, the calibration results will be displayed in the Terminal.

     $ roslaunch estimator estimator.launch